Clean Rivers, Healthy Villages

 Organisation: Ministry of Jal Shakti, Government of India

-Location: Ganga Basin, IN
+Location: Ganga Basin, India

 Visit Project Website →Verification Standard